Mental Methods Starters:

 Mult Sum Diff Div: For each pair of numbers multiply the sum by the difference then divide the answer by 5.

-Multiply Quickulations: Random multiplications appear on screen every ten seconds.
+Multiply Quickulations: Random multiplications appear on screen every few seconds.

 Multiply, Add, Subtract and Divide: For each pair of numbers subtract the sum from the product then divide the result by 20 without a calculator.